softwaremill/jekyll-softwaremill/_posts/company/2015-04-20-gems-of-sbt.md

 `fork in Test := true`
 and then continue with your custom options, like:
 `javaOptions in Test += "-Dspecs2.outDir=target/generated/test-reports”`.
 Other reasons why you may need to fork the JVM may be:
 - **Calling System.exit() in your code**
 If your code creates a lot of new threads and these threads are not cleaned up before the main method returns (like in Swing).
 - **Class loading**
 Libraries like scalate create scala files and then compile and load the classes.
 Some JVMs may run into trouble with PermGen.
-- **Executing selected multiple tasks/commands in parallel*ssible, these tasks will be executed in parallel, for example: `all test integrationTests`.
+- **Executing selected multiple tasks/commands in parallel**
+You can use the `all` command and run multiple tasks.
+If possible, these tasks will be executed in parallel, for example: `all test integrationTests`.
 SBT will figure out whether these tasks are independent and can be run at the same time.

 ## Global plugins
 Some settings and plugins (like sbt-dependency-graph or sbt-idea) are specific to your tools or processes.
 Specifying them in the build configuration is not a good idea, but you can list them in `~/.sbt/0.13/plugins/plugins.sbt`.